 With being situated 8 minutes from the M6 J36 just off the A590 at Witherslack in an unspoilt corner of the Lake District National Park we have walks from the front door and with being in the South Lakes, which is a fabulous dog friendly place to holiday there is the entire Lake District and South Lakes Furness Peninsulas to explore along with the Yorkshire Dales and even North Lancashire with all their associated mountains, hills, fells and beaches.

-We welcome both large and small dogs, one or more, and provide a dog bed (if one is required), a throw for your bed for our four legged guests who refuse to believe that their bed is the one on the floor! a raised feeding stand with bowls and a 'Goodie' basket with a few essentials such as towels, poop bags, spoon and can lid along with some treats to welcome them.
+We welcome both large and small dogs, one or more, and provide a throw for your bed for our four legged guests who refuse to believe that their bed is the one on the floor! a raised feeding stand with bowls and a 'Goodie' basket with a few essentials such as towels, poop bags, spoon and can lid along with some treats to welcome them.

 All our bedrooms are spacious and dogs can stay in your room.
 Our room 1 has a private balcony with table and chairs so why not sit and relax with your greyhound(s) on warm sunny afternoons and evenings.
 Enjoy a cool refreshing drink or take a stroll down the steps from the balcony into the guest's enclosed garden by the side of the house.
 From this garden there is access to the drive for those wanting a slightly longer stroll!

 Our enclosed guest's garden has dusk to dawn lighting and is for the use of all our guests and their dogs to wander around and relax in.